smarras79/ARCME-review-table/README.md

 The first version of this table appears in the review paper [[1]](#1).

 ## How to contribute by adding your own entries to the table
-1. Fork the project.
+1. Fork the project
-2. Pull and work on your version of the code.
+2. Pull and add your table entries to README.md
-3. Push your branch to your repository.
+3. Push your branch to your repository
-4. Create a pull request on the main project (See how to fork [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)).
+4. Create a pull request on the main project (See how to fork [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo))

 ## References
 <a id="1">[1]</a>